moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

     ![Automatically identified columns](navigating_metis_ui_how_to_guide/fingerprinting.png)

-    Automatically identified columns
+    <figcaption align = "center"> Automatically identified columns </figcaption>

 ## How to Visualize Data Quality Tests

-You can view the list of quality tests (assertions)created for the columns of your dataset to monitor the data quality and trends charts for each run.
+You can view the list of quality tests (SLOs)created for the columns of your dataset to monitor the data quality and trends charts for each run.
 The trend charts also show whether the checks are passed or failed.

 ### **Test Suite View**